Archibald's Next Big Thing

-Archibald's Next Big Thing and Archibald's Next Big Thing Is Here! are American animated comedy television series created by Tony Hale for Netflix and Peacock.
-The plot revolves around Archibald Strutter, a positive chicken who often goes astray from home, but eventually always finds his way back home.
+Archibald's Next Big Thing (known as Archibald's Next Big Thing Is Here! starting in its third season) is an American children's animated sitcom created by Tony Hale for Netflix and Peacock.
+The plot revolves around Archibald Strutter, a positive chicken who often goes astray, but always finds his way back home.

-The series debuted on September 6, 2019 on Netflix.
+The series debuted on September 6, 2019, on Netflix.
 Its second season was released on March 20, 2020.

-On January 26, 2021, the new series was announced, which saw the series move to Peacock and rebrand as Archibald's Next Big Thing Is Here!, which premiered on February 18, 2021.
+On January 26, 2021, a new series was announced, which saw the series move to Peacock and rebrand as Archibald's Next Big Thing Is Here!, which premiered on February 18, 2021.
 The second season premiered on April 22, 2021, the third on July 15, 2021, and the fourth on October 14, 2021.